TemuSoft/EthioTeachers/README.md

          http://www.fb.com/temusoft

 #EthioTeachers app is grade 9-12 SIMS(Student Information Managment System).
-#To be honest I don't like the GUI (Graphical user interface), but still I'm proud by the algotithm.
+#To be honest I don't like the GUI (Graphical user interface), but still I'm proud by the algorithm.
 I developed it when i was 2nd year software engineering student).